How to Cook Brussels Sprouts So They're Actually Delicious

-If any vegetable has suffered an undeserved bad reputation, it is Brussels sprouts—mostly because the preferred cooking method used to be to boil them beyond recognition.
+If any vegetable has suffered an undeserved bad reputation, it's Brussels sprouts—mostly because the preferred cooking method used to be boiling them beyond recognition.
 But once it was discovered that they could be roasted to caramelized goodness—with a crisp exterior and tender, buttery interior—or shredded raw into light and crunchy salads, Brussels sprouts became a revelation.

 Brussels sprouts can be boiled (gently, please), steamed, roasted, grilled, braised and sautéed.
 Good flavor companions include onions, garlic and shallots; walnuts; caraway and fennel seeds; a mustardy vinaigrette; brown butter; bacon and other smoky, salty meats; nutty, pungent cheeses, such as Swiss or Gruyère; and herbs like sage and dill.

-Try breaking the heads apart into individual leaves and quickly stir-frying—or scattering the leaves over the top of a pizza with Italian sausage or caramelized onions and blue cheese.
-Or try these more classic preparations:
+Try breaking the heads apart into individual leaves and quickly stir-frying or scattering the leaves over the top of a pizza with Italian sausage or caramelized onions and blue cheese.
+Or keep reading for more classic preparation styles.

 1. Toss 2 pounds halved Brussels sprouts with 2 tablespoons olive oil, 1/2 teaspoon salt and pepper to taste.